 Earl and Linda Ault Endowed Fund for Student Support in Viticulture and Enology

-The scholarship is open to undergraduate in the department of Viticulture and Enology.
+The scholarship is open to undergraduates in the Department of Viticulture and Enology.

 Barbara Drake Bearden